 Katie came to us in June 2016 after completing the Veterinary Assistant Program at Mercer County Community College.
 Upon completing this program, Katie passed the NAVTA (National Association of Veterinary Technicians in America) Approved Veterinary Assistant Exam to achieve her AVA designation.
 She brings to us her love of animals and passion for veterinary medicine.
 You will often find her snuggling the many hospitalized and boarding patients and trying her best to ensure their stay with us is stress-free.

 In addition to providing TLC, Katie’s day is filled with taking appointments, assisting the Surgical Techs prepping for surgery, running lab work, phlebotomy and pretty much helping anyone that needs a hand.
 “I love being part of the strong team at Princeton Animal Hospital where everyone works collaboratively to achieve our mission.
 We all share a common bond of love for animals and it shows.”
 When Katie is not at PAH she is busy caring for her two daughters, Alaina and Juliet and inspiring others as a certified group fitness instructor.
 She currently resides in Yardley PA with her husband Josh, their two little girls and two kitties Juneau and Lady.

-When she is not working, Rae trains Muay Thai, and she recently competed in her first amateur tournament!
-She also loves to run, hike, and go to the beach with her terrier Alfredo and husband.
+When she is not working, Rae trains Muay Thai, and absolutely loves it!
+She also loves to run, hike, and go to the beach with her husband and their terrier, Alfredo.